 Our collection of plastic refillable soap, lotion and personal care bottles and pumps is an excellent way to keep your favorite products organized and looking like décor instead of mismatched clutter in your shower.

 Whether it’s dispensing hair conditioner, body lotion or hand sanitizer, our bottle options are designed with convenience in mind.

-That’s why we only use lotion pumps on all our refillable bottles.
+That’s why we only use lotion pumps on all our refillable bottles meant for thick liquids.

-If you already have a refillable bottle, and you need to know how to find the right replacement pump, check out my complete article on that very subject!
+If you already have a refillable bottle, and you need to know how to find the right replacement pump, check out my complete guide on that very topic!

 You purchase Bottiful Home refillable shower bottles to make your shower look more beautiful, and you get safety, peace of mind and the best customer service as added bonuses!

-If you need replacement pumps for your Bottiful Home bottles or any other bottle threaded to 24/410, you can purchase four of them for $6 here:
+If you need replacement pumps for your Bottiful Home bottles or any other bottle threaded to 24/410, you can purchase them in sets of four here: